moka-guys/bedmakerGUI/README.md

 - Developed by the Synnovis Bioinformatics Team @ Guy's and St Thomas' NHS Foundation Trust (2024)
 - Uses the IGV.js library for genomic visualization
 - Integrates with PanelApp for gene panel data
+- Utilises Ensembl VEP and TARK RESTful APIs for metadata

 For more information, please contact the development team or refer to the internal documentation.